gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/solvation-energy.rst

 ..  container:: figurelegend

-    HBC molecule as seen with VMD with carbon atoms in gray and hydrogen atoms in white.
+    Figure: HBC molecule as seen with VMD with carbon atoms in gray and hydrogen atoms in white.
 The honeycomb structure of the HBC is similar  to that of graphene.

 ..  container:: justify